Used Lexus CT 200h buying guide

 Comfort: The seats are among the comfiest you’ll find in this size of car anywhere, but the firm suspension means the CT crashes over larger bumps.
 F Sport is the firmest of the bunch.

 A more extensive service is due at 60,000 miles, and costs around £450, but the biggie comes at 100,000 miles, with a bill of around £550.
-Fortunately, there’s no timing belt to worry about changing, and while the brake fluid and coolant need changing every two and ten years respectively, the cost is included in the service bill.
+Fortunately, there’s no timing belt to worry about, and while the brake fluid and coolant need changing every two and 10 years respectively, the cost is included in the service bill.

 Remarkably, the Lexus CT 200h hasn’t been recalled once since it went on sale, which speaks volumes about the quality of the car’s engineering.

-The Lexus CT 200h has put in stellar performances in our Driver Power owner satisfaction survey year after year.
-In 2018, it was rated as the ninth most reliable new car on the market and the year before it was rated the second most reliable used family car.
+The Lexus CT 200h has put in stellar performances in the Driver Power owner satisfaction survey year after year.
+In 2018, it was rated as the ninth most reliable new car on the UK market and the year before it was rated the second most reliable used family car.

 That should come as little surprise when you learn that Lexus has the most satisfied owners of any car brand, with drivers praising its cars for interior and comfort, reliability, safety and running costs – the CT’s strongest suits.